onetep-devel/documentation/keywords.rst

    .. code::

-      Let us set an NVT calculation at 300K with Langevin THERMOSTAT for the equilibration (3000 steps) and Nose-Hoover THERMOSTAT for the thermodynamical sampling (10000 steps).
+      Let us set an NVT calculation at 300K with Langevin THERMOSTAT for the equilibration (3000 steps) and Nose-Hoover THERMOSTAT for the thermodynamical sampling (10000 steps).
       The input parameters could look like.